SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

            // ...
     >>     return 9000
        }

+..
+The code above shadows a protocol in the stdlib, which causes a stack trace in the REPL.
+   Filed <rdar://problem/36549499>

 Without this type alias,
 the ``sum`` function would have to refer to the associated type